ru22-14/beauty-boutique/README.md

 - A Complete e-commerce web application will be created that generates revenue and provides a great user experience.
-- Essential steps include incorporating powerful features and customer feedback into a well-designed interface, choosing the right platforms, developing a minimum viable product, testing the app, optimizing search engine ranking, and implementing effective marketing strategies to attract and retain customers.
+- Essential steps include incorporating powerful features and choosing the right platforms, developing a minimum viable product, testing the app, optimizing search engine ranking, and implementing effective marketing strategies to attract and retain customers.

 ## Wireframes